Sinusitis Treatment

 - What is sinusitis, and what causes it?

-- What are the symptoms of acute sinusitis?
+- What are the indications of acute sinusitis?

-- What are the symptoms of chronic sinusitis?
+- What are the signs associated with chronic sinusitis?

 - Would you benefit from sinus relief?